tarak6984/W_S5_Challenge/README.md

 Welcome to Sprint Challenge 5!
 Today, you'll practice using JavaScript to manipulate the DOM by fetching data from the network and building a section of a web page using "vanilla" JavaScript, without any frameworks.

-This experience will give you a taste of what your first task at a software company might feel like, and it matches the difficulty and scope of a take-home assignment during a hiring process for a Web Developer position.

 Here's an overview of the tasks you need to complete:

 1. **Obtain** JSON data from a web service.